CursedOn3/CineDol/PROJECT_SUMMARY.md

 ## 🎉 Conclusion

-ConeDol is a complete, production-ready streaming platform that showcases modern web development practices.
+CineDol is a complete, production-ready streaming platform that showcases modern web development practices.
 It includes everything needed to launch a streaming service, from user authentication to video playback, with a beautiful Netflix-inspired UI.

 The project is built with scalability, performance, and user experience in mind, making it an excellent foundation for a real-world streaming platform.